To see Donor FAQs, please click here.

 Q. Who is able to participate?

-Eligible organizations must be a 501c3 nonprofit located in or serving at least one of the following areas: the cities of Roanoke and Salem, the counties of Roanoke, Botetourt, Craig, and Franklin.
+Eligible organizations must be a 501c3 nonprofit located in and/or serving at least one of the following areas: the cities of Roanoke and Salem, the counties of Roanoke, Botetourt, Craig, and Franklin.
 The Community Foundation is informed of all nonprofits registering to participate and reserves the right to reject any organization that it believes violates the mission and values of the Community Foundation.
 Governmental institutions are not eligible to participate.

 Q. What does my nonprofit need to do?